Alignment (role-playing games): DC Heroes

 DC Heroes from Mayfair Games (now known as MEGS, Mayfair Exponential Game System) used the characteristic "motivation" to describe a character's ethical behaviour.
 This is selected from a list divided into "heroic" (upholding the good, responsibility of power, seeking justice, thrill of adventure, and unwanted power) and "villainous" (mercenary, thrill seeker, psychopath, power lust, and nihilist).
 In the MEGS licensed game Blood of Heroes by Pulsar Games, a set of "anti-heroic" variations on some of the heroic and villainous motivations were presented, allowing characters to exist in moral and ethical gray areas.

 To enforce the motivations, players are awarded or deducted character points, which have various uses, depending on their actions.
 For instance, good characters are awarded points for good and heroic behaviour while evil behaviour can cost them.

 GURPS

 GURPS uses "mental disadvantages" to model the personality of character ("good" and "evil" personality traits are disadvantages because they limit or impose behaviour).
-Mental disadvantages include ordinary personality traits (honest, curious, shy, bad temper), phobias (scotophobia, triskaidekaphobia), mental illnesses (delusions, hallucinations, manic depression), and various self- or externally imposed behaviours (vow, code of honour, addiction).
+Mental disadvantages include ordinary personality traits (honest, curious, shy, bad temper), phobias (scotophobia, triskaidekaphobia), mental illnesses (delusions, hallucinations, bipolar disorder), and various self- or externally imposed behaviours (vow, code of honour, addiction).
 Characters gain extra development points by taking disadvantages, allowing them to buy more advantages and skills.
 However, only the extremes of behaviour are defined as strong disadvantages, while normal predilections and preferences are referred to as "quirks".
 Also, if a normally-disadvantageous personality trait is used for a character in a game where it would actually be advantageous, it is termed an advantage and costs points.